Lasting Power of Attorney Disagreements

 What are Lasting Power of Attorney disputes?

-Lasting Power of Attorney disputes involve disagreements where an individual has a Lasting Power of Attorney (LPA) in place.
+Lasting Power of Attorney disputes involve disagreements where an individual has a Lasting Power of Attorney (LPA).

-An LPA is a legal document executed by an individual handing power to one or more attorneys to make decisions about the individual’s health and welfare or their finances.
-Usually, the power is used once the individual has lost the mental capacity to make such decisions themselves, however, it can be used before with permission from the individual.
+An LPA is a legal document executed by an individual handing power to one or more attorneys to make decisions about the individual’s health and welfare or finances.
+Usually, the power is used once the individual has lost the mental capacity to make such decisions.
+However, it can be used before with permission from the individual.

 An LPA must be registered with the Office of the Public Guardian (OPG) before the individual has lost capacity.
 This enables the attorneys to exercise their powers in assisting the individual.

 Typically, an individual will appoint close, trusted family members as their attorneys.
 However, human nature is such that where people are involved, there is the risk of arguments and disagreements.
-The risk can be greater in the case of high net worth individuals and in complex cases.
+The risk can be greater in the case of high-net-worth individuals and complex cases.

 Examples of disputes that can arise are where: